Stringy/gileshutton.com/content/coding/bitboards.md

     return moves
 ```

-The crux of this method is that for loop - how do we iterate over a 64 bit integer?
+The crux of the function above is that for loop - how do we iterate over a 64 bit integer?
 Well, in most languages you can't
 but what we can do is get the least significant bit of the bitboard and use that.
 By continually getting the LSB,
 processing that piece, and then turning that bit off, we can effectively iterate over a bitboard.
 Here's the pseudocode for the LSB use: